 Additionally, applicants who have been temporarily laid off, or are not laid off but have reduced hours, may also be eligible for benefits.
 If an applicant has been laid off temporarily, they can meet work search requirements by staying in contact with their current employer.
 The order also waives the ordinary five-week benefit limitation for business owners who have become unemployed as a result of COVID-19 and are otherwise eligible for benefits.

-PUC: If you are eligible for any unemployment benefit program, you will automatically receive the additional compensation after you submit your weekly payment request beginning March 29, 2020.
+PUC: If you were eligible for any unemployment benefit program, you should have automatically received the additional compensation after you submitted your weekly payment request beginning March 29, 2020.
+Benefits ended on July 25, 2020.

 PEUC: If you are eligible to apply for extended benefits, you will see instructions within your online account.
 You can also use the step-by-step guide.